Contact Us Today!

 - You must provide proper notice of the accident and of your injury to the employer

-The criteria may sound simple, but asserting a successful claim can become a very contentious process.
-When you find yourself in a position where you have been hurt, you need medical treatment and you need to find a way to provide for yourself and your family in the face of temporary or permanent disability, you owe it to yourself to level the playing field by hiring an attorney who will work tirelessly to protect your interests.
+The criteria may sound simple, but asserting a successful workers' compensation claim can become a very contentious process.
+When you find yourself in a position where you have been hurt, you need medical treatment and you need to find a way to provide for yourself and your family in the face of temporary or permanent disability, you owe it to yourself to level the playing field by hiring a Birmingham workers' comp attorney who will work tirelessly to protect your interests.

-Our experienced team is well versed in this area of the law, and are true advocates on your side, fighting for your best interest all along the way.
+Our Birmingham workers' compensation attorneys have years of experience in employment law and they are are well-versed in this area of the law and are true advocates for our clients, always fighting for their best interests every step of the way.
 Call our firm today to find out how we can help you particularly if:

 - You have a preexisting condition